rodrum/arcade/README.md

 ## Purpose
 This project aims to understand the feasibility of a simplified rapid azimuth deviation prediction scheme for improving the source location when implementing an association and location cross-bearings, grid-search method like IMS\_vASC [Matoza et al., 2017].
-As a design principle, this implied using "offline", portable, and available for research purposes tools, so the calculations could be performed by any scientist in their personal workstation machine, but could also scale to a large research computation center.
+This implies using "offline", portable, and available for research purposes tools, so the calculations could be performed by any scientist in their personal workstation machine, but could also scale to a large research computation center.

 ## Project code
 The project itself is a collection of Python scripts plus some Fortran 90 layers that communicate with